benlue/jsonfp/README.md

     	 result = jsonfp.apply('Jones', expr);
     console.log( JSON.stringify(result) );

-JSON-FP will try to evalute {name: 'David'} and find out there is nothing it should do, so the result printed out on console is exactly the same as the input.
+In the above example, JSON-FP will try to evalute {name: 'David'} but figure out there is nothing it should do.
+So the output will be exactly the same as the input.

 However, if you do something like:

     var  expr = {name: {add: ' Cooper'}}, result = jsonfp.apply('David', expr);
     console.log( JSON.stringify(result) );

-This time JSON-FP will find something to work on and {name: 'David Cooper'} will be printed.
+This time JSON-FP finds something to work on and {name: 'David Cooper'} will be the output.

 <a name="variables"></a>
 ### Variables